 A goal of the District is to move towards a pre-scheduled calendar of offerings with advance registration to better manage resources and gauge interest.
 Presenters are usually teachers, Data Services staff, vendors, or staff from the local ISD or REMC.
-The goal for 2009-2011 is to identify four (4) building-level staff meetings that will be set-aside for technology training and/or information sessions.
+A continued goal for 2011-2014 is to identify four (4) building-level staff meetings that will be set-aside for technology training and/or information sessions.
 This will require coordination with the principals to work towards an expected standard of instructional time, while simultaneously addressing the goals of the School Improvement Teams.